Gold Spread Betting

 Also, remember that in the UK, spread betting is currently tax free*, i.e. there is no income tax, capital gains tax or stamp duty.

-If you want a free commodities trading platform, note that investors can spread bet on Gold without paying any commissions or brokers' fees with firms such as:
+If you want a free commodities trading platform, note that investors can spread bet on gold without paying any commissions or brokers’ fees with firms such as:

 Free Demo Account

-If you'd like to open a free Practice Account where you can get a better understanding of financial spread betting, and markets like Gold, then have a look at: These companies currently offer a Demo Account which investors can use to test new theories, check charts and practice using trading orders.
+If you’d like to open a free Practice Account where you can get a better understanding of financial spread betting, and markets like gold, then have a look at:

 How to Spread Bet on Rolling Daily Gold Markets